chrismarcok/DoleOut/README.md

 This is accessible through the Groups button in the website header.
 It currently contains various dummy groups, each with a name, icon, member list, and color.

-Admins are able to edit the group name, or delete the group entirely (without server calls, any changed information or deleted groups are reset upon reloading the page).
+**Admins are able to edit a group's name, or delete the group entirely** (without server calls, any changed information or deleted groups are reset upon reloading the page).

 At the bottom of the page, clicking on the green plus sign will pop up a form to create a new group.
 Clicking on any of the already-created groups brings you to its individual group page, which are all currently hard-coded.